Venkatesh-Bharath/Code-Assist-/README.md

 ## How Code Assist+ Generates Code

-Code Assist+ uses Cohere's advanced language model to generate responses.
-When you input code or a query, the application sends a prompt to Cohere's API, which processes the input and generates a relevant response based on its training on vast amounts of code and natural language data.
+Code Assist+ uses Codestral's advanced language model to generate responses.
+When you input code or a query, the application sends a prompt to Codestral's API, which processes the input and generates a relevant response based on its training on vast amounts of code and natural language data.
 The response is then displayed in the application.

 ## Conclusion